ParaToolsInc/flux-compose-spindle/basic-spindle/README.md

 This workflow includes:

-1. A Flux container defined in the [Dockerfile](Dockerfile) with a rabbit client.
+1. A Flux container defined in the [Dockerfile](Dockerfile) with Spindle.
-2. A rabbit service defined in the [docker-compose.yml](docker-compose.yml) to get it running alongside manually specified nodes.

-This example is different from [the replicas one](../replicas) that uses deploy->replicas instead of a manually derived listing.
-The reason we need to do this is because with the first approach, we cannot give the containers reliable host names.
-For this approach we can!

-The rabbit service is just provided as an example that you can have a service alongside your cluster.
-Since we are doing this, we install [pika](https://www.rabbitmq.com/tutorials/tutorial-one-python.html) and provide a [scripts/job.py](scripts/job.py) to submit to Flux that mostly does silly things.

 ## Usage